 Catalonia enjoys a long coastline known to many beach tourists as the Costa Brava and Costa Dorada.

 One nature area, the Ebro delta, which flows out south of Barcelona, is the second most important Mediterranean coastal wetland, with the Camargue in France being the first.
-(Doñana National Park is on the Atlantic coast.)
+(Doñana National Park is on the Atlantic coast in Andalusia.)